Sleepaway Camp II: Unhappy Campers: Special effects

-Releases
+Music

+The film's score was composed by James Oliverio.
+The song "Outta Control" was written and performed by John Altyn.
+The instruments used included a custom-made guitar (initially intended to be played by Elliot Easton of The Cars), a Rockman digital effects unit, and Slingerland drums (played by Johnny "O" Bellon).
+Backup vocals were performed by Fred Schreck and John Baker.
+Altyn played most of the other instruments on the track himself.

-Like Sleepaway Camp, Sleepaway Camp II was released theatrically on a limited basis.
+The song "Desperate To Survive" by Obsession featuring vocalist Mike Vescera can be heard closing out the credits similar to the way that Dokken's "Dream Warriors" song was used in "A Nightmare On Elm St. Pt.
+3: Dream Warriors.
+Sleepaway Camp II was released theatrically on a limited basis.
 It had its theatrical premiere in Los Angeles on February 28, 1988, where it was reported to receive "rave" reviews from audiences.
 The film opened regionally in Atlanta on October 28, 1988.

 Home media

 The film was released on VHS and Betamax in the United States by Nelson Entertainment in late 1988.
 The film was released twice on DVD in the United States by Anchor Bay Entertainment: The first release was in 2002 as a single DVD edition, as well as in the Sleepaway Camp Survival Kit.

 Scream Factory, under license from MGM, released Sleepaway Camp II and its sequel, Sleepaway Camp III: Teenage Wasteland, for the first time on Blu-ray disc on June 9, 2015.
 Sandpiper Pictures reissued a Blu-ray edition on December 17, 2024.
 A 4K UHD Blu-ray limited edition release of the film and its sequel are scheduled for release on August 12, 2025, also by Scream Factory.

 In the United Kingdom, the film was released via Futuristic Entertainment, under the title Nightmare Vacation 2.
 There was over two minutes of scenes cut from the film in order for it to receive an "18" certificate by the BBFC as the film was deemed too violent for an uncut release.
 This was due to the strict regime of the time when film distribution had to adhere to rules under the Video Recordings Act 1984.
 The scenes cut were the removal of Phoebe (Heather Binion)'s tongue, a shortened version of Ally (Valerie Hartman) being stabbed in the back, the complete scene where Ally is drowned in the outhouse is removed, and a shortened version of Diane (Carol Martin Vines) being stabbed in the stomach.
 This version was also released on DVD from 23rd Century Home Entertainment.

 Sleepaway Camp II was eventually released completely uncut in the UK for the first time when it was made available as part of the "Sleepaway Camp Trilogy" DVD box set from Anchor Bay Entertainment on May 31, 2004.
 It was also available in standard case packaging, both of which are now out of print.
 The film was released on DVD and Blu-ray by 88 Films as part of their "Slasher Classics Collection" in April 2016.